1.0. What is Zaslon?

-If the SVR is Russia’s CIA or MI6 then Zaslon is comparable to the CIA’s Global Response Staff (GRS), the CIA’s high-security detail, or the even more secretive MI6s E-Squadron.
-Incorrectly, some sources claim that Zaslon is the equivalent of the CIA’s Special Activities Center (SAC).
+If the SVR is Russia’s CIA or MI6 then Zaslon is comparable to the CIA’s Global Response Staff (GRS), the CIA’s high-security detail, or the even more secretive E-Squadron.
+The US Army’s Task Force Orange AKA intelligence support activity (ISA) conducted similar functions, supporting CIA intelligence officers in hostile environments.
+Incorrectly, some sources claim that Zaslon is the equivalent of the CIA Special Activities Center.
+Of course, culture and political systems impact doctrine of these organistations so it remains difficult to compare.

 According to a Swedish Defence source, Zaslon was established on 23 March 1997 but became operational in 1998 with around 300 members.
 Most open sources rely on a Komsomolskaia Gazeta report on the 4th of March 1998.
 Several sources state that Zaslon is attached to the 7th Department of the Center for Self-Security (CSB) of the SVR.

 “Zaslon” was mainly conceived to protect Diplomats and foreign operations conducted by the SVR.
 The Units’ responsibilities are as follows:

-- Armed protection of Russian diplomatic missions abroad, primarily in hostile regions environments
+- Armed protection of Russian diplomatic missions abroad, primarily in hostile regional environments

 - Protect high-ranking Russian officials on foreign trips